YordanSoares/block-wpscan/readme.txt

 When it blocks unauthorized access, you can choose setting "Show message" or "Redirect".

 Googlebot,Twitterbot and other crawler can access own wordpress.

+* If you using cache plugin or cache system, this plugin doesn't run properly. *

 = list of exception. =
 "google","msn","yahoo","bing","hatena",